go1com/go1d/.changeset/shaggy-lemons-mix.md

 "@go1d/go1d": minor
 ---

 Adds ConnectingShapes component.
-This replaces custom TextInBubble components, using different theme colors and replacing "bubble" with "shape" in prop names.
+This replaces custom TextInBubble components, using different theme colors, replacing "bubble" with "shape" in prop names, and accepting an array of content instead of a string.